OliPi-Project/olipi-moode/README.md

 ---

-## ❓ Troubleshooting
+## ❓ Troubleshooting and FAQ

-If you encounter issues (black screen, IR remote not detected, GPIO not working, etc.), please check the [FAQ & Troubleshooting guide](./TROUBLESHOOTING.md).
+If you want to learn more about OliPi Moode or if you encounter issues (black screen, IR remote not detected, GPIO not working, etc.), please check the [FAQ & Troubleshooting guide](./TROUBLESHOOTING.md).

 ---